Forgiveness in Marriage and Life

 Second: Pray

 I remember clearly one day, when Howard and I were separated, that my oldest son came home from work early (the other son was at baseball) and found me yelling, crying, and throwing things.
 He was only 17 and didn’t know what to do – so he called my best friend, who came over.
-The point it – I wasn’t expecting him, and he wasn’t equipped to handle my emotions.
+The point is – I wasn’t expecting him, and he wasn’t equipped to handle my emotions.
 I was ‘having it out’ with God, and my son saw some of the pain and ugliness I had tried to protect him from.
 God is the right person for those raw emotions – and good friends.
 Not your kids.
 Not your spouse, especially if he is the cause of the pain.
 Take it to God.

 Third: Admit Your Part

 Third, do some soul-searching and dig out your responsibility for the situation.
 No problem is ever one-sided.
 It might be 99% the other person’s fault (probably not!), but you need to admit your 1%.
-This might take some serious time in prayer, in the Word, talking with faithful friends who will not put up with any smokescreens, or even counseling.

 Fourth: Talk